Ombitasvir/paritaprevir/ritonavir: Society and culture

 It is manufactured by Abbvie.
 In the United States ombitasvir/paritaprevir/ritonavir together with dasabuvir is sold as Viekira Pak.
 Technivie consists of only ombitasvir/paritaprevir/ritonavir tablets.
 Technivie was discontinued in the US market in 2020.

 Approval

 United States

 Ombitasvir/paritaprevir/ritonavir together with dasabuvir was approved in its first review cycle by the FDA in December 2014.
 The Center for Drug Evaluation and Research (CDER) designated the product for Fast Track because it had potential to treat unmet medical need.
 This track allows the CDER to view certain information ahead of a completed NDA to cut down the time to approval.
 Additionally, it was designated Breakthrough Therapy for its substantial improvement in the primary endpoint SVR12 and given Priority Review under the Prescription Drug User Fee Act allowing the review to be completed in six months rather than the standard ten months.

-Europe
+European Union

-In Europe, ombitasvir/paritaprevir/ritonavir is approved under the trade name Viekirax for combination therapy together with dasabuvir, with or without ribavirin.
+In the European Union, ombitasvir/paritaprevir/ritonavir is approved under the brand name Viekirax for combination therapy together with dasabuvir, with or without ribavirin.